RoyOltmans/RenoventHR/README.md

 https://github.com/RoyOltmans/RenoventHR/tree/master/pcb/EAGLE/RenoventHR%20v0.4

 I ordered this board on https://www.seeedstudio.com/ was very happy with end result and the price.
-To edit the board you will Eagle (from autodesk https://www.autodesk.com/products/eagle/free-download) you can download this freely.
+To edit the board you will need Eagle (from autodesk https://www.autodesk.com/products/eagle/free-download) you can download this freely.

 ![circuit_dbl_sw](images/circuit_dbl_sw.jpg)